17swifts/My-Fitness-Tracker/README.md

-# Personal Fitness Tracker
+# LiftIQ | Smarter workouts, stronger results.

+Plan, track, and optimize your gym workouts with AI-powered training.
+Create custom workout plans, log your progress, and sync seamlessly with your devices such as Fitbit, InBody, and MyFitnessPal.
+Stay on track with smart scheduling, progress insights, and auto-generated workouts tailored to your goals.

 This repository is a continuous work in progress for personal development and use.

 Fitness tracker for

 - Creating workout plans
 - Scheduling workouts
 - Tracking stats (reps, weight, time)